jEnbuska/none-dux/README.md

 All changes are immutable.

-Shape of the nonedux state can be extended and modified change dynamically.
+Shape of the nonedux state can be extended and changed dynamically.

 ##Getting started